When do you worship?

 Are there special ministries for children?

 Yes!
 On Sunday mornings at 9:00am (September-May), children of all ages nourish their faith through Bible study, art, music, and more.
 During worship (year-round), Pastor Tim invites the children forward for Children’s Time.
-In addition, our children take part in other programs throughout the year, including an annual Christmas program.
-For more information, see our Children & Youth page.
+In addition, our children take part in other programs throughout the year, including an annual Christmas pageant with First United Methodist Church.

 Can I receive Holy Communion?

 We celebrate Holy Communion each and every week.
-All baptized Christians, from anywhere around the world, are invited to receive Holy Communion.
-Ushers will guide participants around the altar table, and please feel free to stand or kneel as you receive the bread.
+All baptized Christians, from any tradition or denomination, are welcome to receive.
+Ushers will guide worshippers around the altar table, and please feel free to stand or kneel as you receive the bread.
 You may dip the bread in the red wine or white grape juice (called “intinction”) or drink red wine directly from the common cup.

-If you don’t wish to receive communion, you can still participate by coming forward for a pastoral blessing.
+If you don’t wish to receive communion, you can still participate by coming forward for a blessing from the pastor.
 If you wish to receive communion but are unable to walk forward, please let an usher know, and the communion assistants will come to you.

 Is there an offering?